2359545/choculaterie.github.io/README.md

 # Choculat.github.io

-This is the code used to make https://choculaterie.com/ , feel free to use it !
+This is the code thar is used to make https://choculaterie.com/ , feel free to use it !